newbpydev/09-faq-accordion-card-vue-typescript/README.md

 ## Overview

-This is my solution to the Interactive Rating Component challenge.
-It is an interactive rating component that will receive input from the user, the user must select a value from 1 to 5 and submit the form.
-The user receives a thank you note with the selected rating our of 5 and a thank you message.
+This is my solution to the Accordion Card Component challenge.
+It is a faq accordion card component where the questions are visible and the user can click on a question to expand it and reveal the answer.

 ### Screenshot